Used right, sales case studies can boost your deal closing ratio, making them a valuable addition to your sales enablement library.

 Create a case studies page

 One of the most valuable resources you can provide on your website is an easy-to-find page on your website filled with all of your best case studies.
+Your sales teams can even use them to nudge prospects closer to their buying decision!

 This does two things for you.